 As a nonprofit organization, Aldrich is fortunate to have an active Board of Directors which provides families with opportunities such as a fall festival, book fair, spring carnival, parent outreach classes, family restaurant nights, and much more.
 We embrace diversity, and are fortunate to have a student body that reflects that value in culture, race, financial status, and ability.

 We promote child-directed, hands-on learning which helps prepare children for life beyond kindergarten.
 Children learn through experimentation, manipulation, observation, and social interaction.
-Aldrich also offers opportunities to enrich children’s experiences and extend their days.
-Choose from Spanish and other enrichment courses like World Chefs or Creative Builders.
+Aldrich is nationally accredited by the National Accreditation Commission for Early Care and Education Programs (NAC.)

 When a child enters an Aldrich classroom, he/she is given every opportunity to explore, wonder, problem solve, collaborate, communicate, and create.
 We will be messy!
 We will be creative!
 We will be challenged!
 We will have fun!
 And most importantly, we will LEARN – all through the power of play!

-The school symbol of a turtle symbolizes 2 very important themes that are central at Aldrich School: the importance of children learning at their own pace, and a reminder to not rush childhood.
+The school symbol of a turtle symbolizes two very important themes that are central at Aldrich School: the importance of children learning at their own pace, and a reminder to not rush childhood.